 The fact that this book has been written, reviewed and endorsed by 5 – 15 of your key experts also adds credibility to your products.
 The Book Sprint process rests on strong facilitation of your company’s experts and a remote book production team motivated to produce visually attractive and coherent documentation which meets the user where they are at.

-We’re becoming regulars on Cisco campuses, pulling in for a week at a time, sampling the entire menu in the cafetaria, draining the coffee supplies and marching between the cubicles, keeping small groups of engineers, developers and marketing people on track to writing guides and technical support manuals.
-We don’t have badges so we still ... read more
+Cisco Ultra M Troubleshooting Guide: We’re becoming regulars on Cisco campuses, pulling in for a week at a time, sampling the entire menu in the cafetaria, draining the coffee supplies and marching between the cubicles, keeping small groups of engineers, developers and marketing people on track to writing guides and technical support manuals.
+We don’t ...
+READ MORE

-Last week in three and a half days, the PubSweet community wrote the first guide for using and contributing to the open source toolkit for publishing workflows.
+Last week in three and a half days, the PubSweet community had a Book Sprint to write the first guide for using and contributing to the open source toolkit for publishing workflows.
 Among the participants were developers from the Collaborative Knowledge Foundation and publishers from eLife, Hindawi, and EBI.
-The book is now ready to be printed and to be distributed at the PubSweet community meeting next ... read more
+The book is now ready to be printed and to be distributed at ...
+READ MORE

 Technical Marketing, Cisco